Denver Open Media DMCA Policy

 If such notice is received, the content will be reinstated, and any strike against your account will be removed unless/until the infringement claim is upheld by an independent third party court or arbiter with legal jurisdiction over the claim.
 Please note that under Section 512(f) of the Copyright Act, any person who knowingly materially misrepresents that material or activity was removed or disabled by mistake or misidentification may be subject to liability.

-Denver Open Media and its parent organization, the Open Media Foundation, do not create or claim ownership of the content submitted to denveropenmedia.org, a Public Access TV website.
+Denver Open Media and its parent organization, the Open Media Foundation, do not create or claim ownership of the content submitted to denveropenmedia.org.
 All content is submitted by the community, and in doing so, each member affirms they are not breaking any copyright laws in the process of submitting content.

 In accordance with the Digital Millennium Copyright Act of 1998, The Open Media Foundation must comply with copyright infringement claims, as well as challenges to such claims.
 Our policy allows members 4 hours to prevent initial removal of the content, and 72 hours to reinstate content with the receipt of a written challenge of the copyright claim.